DPedal Build Instructions

 - Place hotswap sockets into their holes on the PCB and solder the sockets to the PCB: Heat the ends of the

-socket and the pad on the PCB with the iron, while feeding solder into the point where the iron, PCB pad and socket
+socket and the pad on the PCB with the iron, while feeding solder into the point where the iron, PCB pad and

 end